 People in need of food have several options.
 Newton case managers can help you access any of the food assistance programs listed below, or you may access them directly on your own.

 The lack of school supplied breakfast and lunch on the weekends and school vacations can be a significant hardship for families.
-The City would like to better address this issue by extending the summer backpack program into the school year.
+The City, in partnership with the Newton Food Pantry would like to better address this issue by extending the summer backpack program into the school year.
 We will be offering FREE backpacks to families filled with staples at community locations to help insure that all our families with need have adequate food on the table throughout the school year.
 The following community locations will have backpacks available for pick-up:

 The City of Newton Health and Human Services Department (1000 Commonwealth Ave. - City Hall)